tamagui/tamagui/next.md

 uniswap:

+- Checkbox disabled prop not disabling on native

+- if Popover can not be portaled that would be useful for some use cases

 - RadioGroup.Indicator can't use AnimatePresence i think because .styleable()
   - styleable shouldn't probably do anything with presence because the child should expect to handle that, at least need to double check taht